(2-minute read)

 Genesis 24:28-30a

-And the damsel ran and told them of her mother’s house these things.
-And Rebekah had a brother, and his name was Laban: and Laban ran out to the man, to the well.
-And it came to pass, when he saw the earring and bracelets upon his sister’s hands, and when he heard the words of Rebekah his sister, saying, “Thus spoke the man unto me.”
+The young woman ran and told her mother’s household everything that had happened.
+Rebekah had a brother named Laban, and he ran out to the man at the well.
+When he saw the earring and the bracelets on his sister’s hands, and heard the words of Rebekah his sister saying, “This is what the man said to me.”

 Laban invites Eliezer to their home